morchidy/Client-Serveur/README.md

 # Client-Server IPC System

 A multi-process client-server application in C that demonstrates inter-process communication (IPC) using POSIX and System V mechanisms.
-Built as part of a real-time systems course (SEPC -- Systemes d'Exploitation et Programmation Concurrente).
+Built as part of a real-time systems course (SEPC -- Systemes d'Exploitation et Programmation Concurrente) at [Phelma - Grenoble INP](https://phelma.grenoble-inp.fr/en).

 The server generates real-time data on two independent channels and broadcasts availability to connected clients through signals.
 Each client reads the data from shared memory, processes it through an internal pipeline of cooperating processes, and displays the results.